codefresh-io/docs.codefresh.io/_posts/2023-06-30-june-release-notes.md

   For details, see [On-premises GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/on-prem-gitops-runtime-install/).

 ## Bug fixes
 **General**
-On-premises ony Codefresh Runner installation fails with Component existed with status code 1 error.
-(Mikhail) Unable to add users to Codefresh via team sync for Okta.
+* On-premises ony Codefresh Runner installation fails with Component existed with status code 1 error.
+(Mikhail)
+* Unable to add users to Codefresh via team sync for Okta.

 **Pipelines**
 * Log in to Codefresh results in error: `Failed to authenticate the user.
 Please try again in a few minutes` OR `token is not valid because it was revoked`.
 * Git operations in pipeline build fails on authentication leading to build failures (Pipeline build fails due to  uilds Git operations in JSON web token decode failure results Git operations failure in builds).
 * ??Security vulnerability with private key of Codefresh GitHub App.
-* Pipeline builds terminate with error message: `Pipeline could be executed because retry attempts limit has been exceeded...`.
-(Soifer)
+* Pipeline builds terminate with error message: `Pipeline could not be executed because retry attempts limit has been exceeded...`.
 * Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.
-* Shallow clone for a specific branch with `depth` argument results in error: `pathspec 'test' did not match any file(s) known to git`.
-(Eti)
+* Shallow clone for a specific revision with `depth` argument results in error: `pathspec 'test' did not match any file(s) known to git`.
 * Composition stops randomly with error:`Could not get status for container <container-name>`.
 * Cross-account ECR pull in `freestyle` step fails with `(HTTP code 500) server error...`.
-(Maizel)
 * 404 errors on clicking documentation links in Build > Triggers.
 * In the Builds page, Output tab for a step displays `loading` instead of the step logs.
-(Sasha)
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.
 * Unable to set `requiredAvailableStorage` programmatically for Hybrid Pipeline Runtimes.
-(Yoni Koren)

 **GitOps**
 * Failure to clone large repo.
-* Health status for Hosted GitOps Runtime is DEGRADED, while applications for the same Runtime are Healthy.
+* ???Health status for Hosted GitOps Runtime is DEGRADED, while applications for the same Runtime are Healthy.
 * (On premises) Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.
-* Inconsistent status for same application in the Home > GitOps Dashboard and in the GitOps Apps dashboard.
+* Different statuses for same application in the **Home > GitOps Dashboard** and in the **GitOps Apps** dashboard.
 * Images not displayed in Images dashboard for GitLab Git provider (Denis)